nanoant/WebFrameworkBenchmark/README.md

 negative impact on performance.

 Effectively this benchmark tests solely the framework overhead itself.
 We are **not** testing any database access or JSON serialization performance.
+We are also avoiding some extra optimizations, such as caching response memory structures which could improve performance a bit, but contradicts dynamic behavior of tested frameworks.

 ### Conclusions